openxc/rearview-camera/backupcam/README.md

   7)  Insert USB extension cable into splitter
   8)  Connect CAN Translator to OBD-II port (if not already done)
-  9)  Connect a separate USB cable, one end to the CAN Translator (more detailed instructions at openxcplatform.com), one end into the splitter (full sized end should be in the splitter)
+  9)  Connect a separate USB cable, one end to the CAN Translator (more detailed instructions at openxcplatform.com), one end into the splitter (full sized end should be in the splitter, micro end in the translator)
   10) Insert splitter into android device.

 FordBackupCam is now ready to be used.